Australian-Text-Analytics-Platform/quotation-tool/README.md

 <b>Note:</b> CILogon authentication is required.
 You can use your institutional, Google or Microsoft account to login.

+If you do not have access to any of the above accounts, you can use the below link to access the tool (this is a free Binder version, limited to 2GB memory only).

 It may take a few minutes for Binder to launch the notebook and install the dependencies for the tool.
 Please be patient.

 ## Load the data